 Rolling Stones: 1995.
 Raleigh.
 From the moment they opened the show with Start Me Up, until Keith's acoustic version of The Worst sent half the audience rushing to the restrooms, the Stones had me convinced that perhaps they were the worlds greatest rock and roll band.
 But that was a stretch of only four songs and after that I realized the only way to really see these guys was in a pub.
 That being unrealistic I tried to enjoy the show as we took turns with the binoculars, which by my way of thinking should not be needed when you have paid $50 for your seat.

-Led Zepplen: 1975.
+Led Zeppelin: 1975.
 Greensboro.
-"Does Anyone Remember Laughter?"
-What did he mean by that?
-I can't be sure if he really said that at the concert or on the live album, but when I think of the show that's what I remember and I am sure Robert Plant cringes every time he hears that on the record.
-I came to Chapel Hill for this concert after waiting 12 hours on line in the freezing cold Long Island Mall ticke-tron air only to have five of the people in front of me buy a thousand tickets apiece and use up that outlets allotment.
+I came to Chapel Hill for this concert after waiting 12 hours on line in the freezing cold Long Island Mall ticket-tron outlet only to have five of the people in front of me buy a thousand tickets apiece and use up that outlets allotment.
 Now the concert is incidental and I can't believe I would do anything as crazy as leave home and travel 500 miles to a new town to live, just so I could hear a band whose only albums I liked were the first two.
-Does anyone remember naiveté?

 Roger McGuinn: Numerous times.
 I am not one of those big Roger McGuinn fans who thinks Chestnut Mare is a great song.
-In fact I don't think he has any Great songs.
+In fact I don't think he has very many Great songs but he has a lot of good songs.
 But I like him anyway, especially in a band.
 When I was 13 years old I asked my guitar teacher.
 Wendal Post, if he could play the lead guitar solo in Eight Miles High.
 He said nobody could play that solo except McGuinn.
 My next question should have been "Could McGuinn play it again if he had to?"

 Don Henley: 1991.
 Walnut Creek.
 What was I doing at a Don Henley show?
 I once broke up with a girl for singing along to All She Wants To Do Is Dance because it proved we were incompatible.
 Actually Rick's bass player Jennifer Condos was in Don's band and not only did I have backstage passes but I even got to meet him at Crooks Corner.
 The band was professional as you might imagine and some of the songs that I recognized from skipping past them on the radio actually sounded pretty good.
 But I didn't even like the Eagles until Joe Walsh joined them.